 Professor Corrah served as President of the West African College of Physicians and is currently the Director of the WACP’s International Office.
 An expert on research governance, he is a long-standing member of the Gambia Government/MRC Ethics Committee, including 4 years as Chairman.
 He has strong links with governmental and non-governmental organisations in Africa and throughout the world.
 An expert in capacity building, Professor Corrah has been successful in establishing a number of productive, mutually beneficial ‘North-South’ collaborations.

-Susan Desmond-Hellman is chancellor of the University of California, San Francisco.
-She was previously served as president of product development at Genentech.
-In this role, Desmond-Hellman was responsible for Genentech’s pre-clinical and clinical development, process research and development, business development and product portfolio management.
+Susan Desmond-Hellmann is chancellor of the University of California, San Francisco.
+She will join the Bill & Melinda Gates Foundation as CEO in May 2014.
+She previously served as president of product development at Genentech.
+In this role, Desmond-Hellmann was responsible for Genentech’s pre-clinical and clinical development, process research and development, business development and product portfolio management.
 She also served as a member of Genentech’s executive committee, beginning in 1996.
 She joined Genentech in 1995 as a clinical scientist, and she was named chief medical officer in 1996.
 In 1999, she was named executive vice president of development and product operations.
 During her time at Genentech, several of the company’s patient therapeutics (Lucentis, Avastin, Herceptin, Tarceva, Rituxan and Xolair) were approved by the U.S. Food and Drug Administration, and the company became the nation’s No. 1 producer of anti-cancer drug treatments.

 In November 2009, Forbes magazine named Desmond-Hellmann as one of the world’s seven most “powerful innovators,” calling her “a hero to legions of cancer patients.”
 The seven were lauded for their curiosity, empathy and leadership.